ctwj/jenkins-ansible/README.md

 Ansible is installed by pip, to get the latest available version.

+Add sshpass to support ansible login with ssh name password.

 Will be updated each time a new jenkins image is provided.

 # Options